 The mums sold in the fall, offered in kaleidoscopic colors, are hybrids of Korean, Chinese and Japanese Chrysanthemums.
-It is believed that the forms that survive in the coldest zones: 4 and 5, are of the Korean lineage (formerly Chrysanthemum indicum).
-What weve also learned is that many of the pan mums could actually winter over in zones 5 and 6, but fail to do so, because they are planted so late in the season (Nov., Dec.) as an afterthought, when we empty our containers.
-The shallow root systems get desiccated or exposed to deep freezes and excess winter saturation.
+It is believed that the forms that survive in the coldest zones, 4 and 5, are of the Korean lineage (formerly Chrysanthemum indicum).
+What we’ve also learned is that many of the “pan mums” could actually winter over in zones 5 and 6, but fail to do so, because they are planted so late in the season (Nov., Dec.) when we empty our containers.
+Their shallow root systems get desiccated or exposed to deep freezes and excess winter saturation.
 To be successful, you should plant your mums by early fall, and/or mulch heavily for root protection.

 More of what you need to know: Chrysanthemum set buds when day length shortens, usually in October.
 If your mums start to bloom in August or early September, it might be due to long periods of overcast weather.
-Chrysanthemum tend to grow to 3 in height or more and are quite floppy, unless pinched back.
-Weve always followed the rule of cutting mums to the ground on or around the 4th of July to keep them compact, multi branched and floriferous.
-Each new shoot will bear clusters of blossoms, so the more shoots, the more flowers youll have.
+Chrysanthemum tend to grow to 3′ in height or more and are quite floppy, unless pinched back.
+We’ve always followed the rule of cutting mums to the ground on or around the 4th of July to keep them compact, multi branched and floriferous.
+Each new shoot will bear clusters of blossoms, so the more shoots, the more flowers you will have.
 (The pan mums are essentially many rooted cuttings pinched back to insure a burst of flower power.)

 P.S.
 An interesting read on Training Cascading Chrysanthemums can be found on Longwood Garden’s blog